Appendix 4: Generating orders

 In the examples in the previous section (Generating orders directly from Project management) we outlined how to create a work order (WO) for a product with a long lead time before we created the material task line using the Manufacturing action in the Enterprise Planning function.

-In this example we only record a single WO for the product; the BOM for the product will be exploded later by MRP.
+In this example, we only record a single WO for the product; the BOM for the product will be exploded later by MRP.

-We can create all the respective WO, PO and EO for a project task in advance using the Multi-level planning function (MULTIWOX) by entering the project task number.
-The BOM will be exploded for the entered product and in a subsequent screen, all suggested WO, PO and EO to be processed will be displayed.
+We can create all the respective WO, PO, and EO for a project task in advance using the Multi-level planning function (MULTIWOX) by entering the project task number.
+The BOM will be exploded for the entered product and in a subsequent screen, all suggested WO, PO, and EO to be processed will be displayed.

 Multi-level planning (MULTIWOX)